MudBlazor/MudBlazor/CONTRIBUTING.md

 - Builds the project.
 - Runs the test suite.
 - Checks the code coverage.
-- Chekcs the code quality.
+- Checks the code quality.

 We generally require all these checks to pass before merging contributions.